-Born out of wedlock to May Nguyen, second-gen of an immigrant family from Thailand and journalist for The Sydney Morning Herald, and Cooper Blair, a pureblooded Ozzie and the (not self-proclaimed but not self-denied either) dumbest aerospace engineer around, the childhood of Joey Blair can best be described by the baby kangaroo his nickname unironically references.
+Born out of wedlock to May Nguyen, a second-gen immigrant from Thailand and journalist for The Sydney Morning Herald, and Cooper Blair, a pureblooded Ozzie and the (not self-proclaimed but not denied either) dumbest aerospace engineer around, the childhood of Joey Blair can best be described by the baby kangaroo his nickname unironically references.
 His early years passed in very close proximity to his family, growing up in his aunt Estelle's sometimes too cozy flat with his sometimes too hot-and-cold newlywed parents.
 The arrival of his little sister Paige coincided with his aunt's wedding, the monthly allowance for renting her flat was put towards buying it, he flailed through kiddie swim lessons and bounced from daycare to primary, and along the way they discovered that one thing he had inherited from his dad's Pureblood lineage was his magic - which in turn required May to find out what a Pureblood lineage even was.
 Somehow the fact that Cooper had accidentally kept his Magical World secret for years didn't result in them getting divorced.
 Miraculous, really.
-And now Joey's off to RMI!
-Hooray!

 Being outdoors, not wearing socks, swimming, surfing, kicking back with friends, being dragged on adventures by his friends (he usually goes willingly)

 Also not much.
 It’d be nice if someone wanted to date him, but at his young age Joey’s already come to terms with the reality that Asian nerdy types aren’t date-able by popular standards.